-But, he goes on in a later verse to share his intentions:
+But he goes on in a later verse to share his intentions:

 Of course, throughout the Old Testament, God required blood sacrifices to atone for the sins of the Israelites.
-We know that because of Pharaoh, his stubbornness and hard heart, God allowed all firstborn males in Egypt to die.
+We know that because of Pharaoh, his stubbornness, and his hard heart, God allowed all firstborn males in Egypt to die.
 Pharaoh’s hardheadedness and refusal to let the Hebrews go compelled God to demonstrate to Pharaoh His strength and power.

-So the tribe of Levi became the sacrifice of thanksgiving for God delivering the Hebrew to safety.
-In exchange for the firstborn males and livestock, God took the Levites as a sacrifice for Himself, and dedicated the Tribe of Levi to serve Him.
+So, the tribe of Levi became the sacrifice of thanksgiving for God delivering the Hebrews to safety.
+In exchange for the firstborn males and livestock, God took the Levites as a sacrifice for Himself and dedicated the Tribe of Levi to serve Him.

 So, now we know why the Levites were set apart, but why did they not receive an allotment of land or territory?
 Simple, their service to the Lord would require them to live and travel throughout all of Canaan.
-They were to serve and minister the Lord’s instruction and carry out the required sacrifices for all of the 12 tribes of Israel.
+They were to serve and minister to the Lord’s instruction and carry out the required sacrifices for all the 12 tribes of Israel.
 If they were limited to one territory, they would not be able to effectively carry out their service to the Lord.
-Instead, God assigned cities to the Levites that they were to live in to carry out their priestly duties.
-These cities were spread throughout the land of Canaan and surrounded every tribe and every region.
+Instead, God assigned cities to the Levites they were to live in to carry out their priestly duties.
+These cities were spread throughout the land of Canaan and surrounded every tribe and region.
 A full list of the cities designated by God for the Levites to live in can be found in Joshua 21.

-Levi, Murder and Deceit
+Levi in the Bible: Murder and Deceit

 Scripture mentions one daughter of Jacob, named Dinah.
 While she is not a prominent figure, she does play a short, but pivotal role in biblical history.

 In Genesis 34, we read that she was out visiting some Canaanite women and was raped by Shechem, the son of the chief in the area, Hamor.
 Shechem claims to have fallen in love with Dinah and her beauty and asks his father to approach Jacob with the hopes of marrying her.
 Hamor tells Jacob to set any bride price he wished and for there to be peace between them.
 Neither Shechem nor Hamor seem to have no repentance for his crime!

 Jacob, clearly distraught, as any father would be, said nothing until his sons returned from the fields.
 When Jacob’s sons learn of what happened, they are angry and upset, naturally.
 It is interesting to note, here, that scripture says that “Jacob’s sons” conspire together, but that no one brother was called out as leading the revenge and that Jacob was mainly silent.
 (He was probably in shock!)
-So what did they conspire to do?
-They deceived Shechem and his father by agreeing to allow Dinah to marry Shechem if all of the men in the city of Shechem are circumcised.
-Shockingly, the men of Shechem agree to this, and all of the men in the city were circumcised.
+So, what did they conspire to do?
+They deceived Shechem and his father by agreeing to allow Dinah to marry Shechem if all the men in the city of Shechem are circumcised.
+Shockingly, the men of Shechem agree to this, and all the men in the city were circumcised.
 Now, this is where it really gets interesting.